CopterCamTech/flight-tools/README.md

   - `PYPROJECT.TOML` supports UV

-## 💡 Try the Live Version
+## 💡 Try the Live Version and Windows Executables

-Go to [www.coptercam.tech](https://www.coptercam.tech/flight-tools) for live versions of Flight-Tools scripts.
+Go to [www.coptercam.tech](https://www.coptercam.tech/flight-tools) for live website versions of Flight-Tools scripts and Windows Executables.
-You can explore log analysis, chart rendering, and route visualization directly in your browser—no setup required.
+You can explore log analysis, chart rendering, and route visualization directly in your browser or Windows workstation — no setup required.

 ##   🐍 Python Dependencies and Requirements